You are here

-As both a lauded composer and a world renowned conductor, ESA-PEKKA SALONEN has a restless innovation that marks him as one of the most important artists in classical music.
-The Boston Globe has said that he displays "a kind of complete musicianship rarely encountered today.”
-Salonen is currently the Principal Conductor and Artistic Advisor for London’s Philharmonia Orchestra and the Conductor Laureate for the Los Angeles Philharmonic, where he was Music Director from 1992 until 2009.
-His pieces Floof and LA Variations have become established modern classics, and new compositions continue to be performed around the globe.
+A lauded composer and conductor, Esa-Pekka Salonen has a restless innovation that marks him as one of the most important artists in classical music.
+Salonen is currently the Principal Conductor and Artistic Advisor of the Philharmonia Orchestra and Conductor Laureate of the Los Angeles Philharmonic, where he was Music Director from 1992 until 2009.
+The 2014/15 season finds him as the first-ever Creative Chair at the Tonhalle Zurich Orchestra.

 WING ON WING: